A Sleep-Friendly Bedroom for Better Rest

 Getting poor sleep doesn’t only make you nod off at your morning meeting.
-A research review looking at the impact of sleep on obesity found there is growing evidence to show that not getting enough shut-eye can affect your physical activity level, the hormones your body secretes, and the foods you have a yearning for, all of which could lead to weight gain.
-But better sleep can be attainable—and a proper sleeping environment can help as per the National Sleep Foundation.
+There is growing scientific evidence to show that not getting enough shut-eye can negatively affect your mood and mindset, the hormones that regulate hunger and appetite, and the foods you have a yearning for—all of which could lead to weight gain.
+But a proper sleeping environment can help you get better shut-eye, says the National Sleep Foundation.

 A little bit of prep work now can help go a long way toward better sleep, and, as a result, may lead to better health.

 Here’s how to design the perfect sleep environment, from your windows to your walls.